 - Infective endocarditis

-- For patients with no symptoms or minimal symptoms, survival is greater than 80% at ten years.
+- For patients with no symptoms or minimal symptoms, ten-year survival is very good.

-- When limiting symptoms occur, ten-year survival is less than 15% in patients with untreated mitral stenosis.
+- However, when limiting symptoms occur, ten-year survival is poor for patients with untreated mitral stenosis.

 - When severe pulmonary hypertension develops, mean survival is less than three years.